ymherklotz/verismith/README.md

 - [Icarus Verilog](http://iverilog.icarus.com)

+## Supported Verilog Constructs

+The fuzzer generates combinational and behavioural Verilog to test the various tools.

+There is a [presentation](https://yannherklotz.com/docs/presentation.pdf) about VeriFuzz and a [thesis](https://yannherklotz.com/docs/thesis.pdf) which goes over all the details of the implementation and results that were found.

 ## Reported bugs

 21 bugs were found in total over the course of a month.
 8 of those bugs were